 Remember to keep up to date with the Government guidelines and always reach out for help if you are struggling!

-At ARU, we're working hard to create Covid-secure campuses and manage the risk of coronavirus transmission.
-Many of our students, like Faye, are combining face-to-face teaching with online learning.
-Find out more about these arrangements, and studying at ARU, at one of our Open Days.
+At ARU, we've worked hard to create safe and inclusive campuses and manage the risk of coronavirus transmission.
+Find out more about studying here at one of our Open Days.